Enrique-ZA/neovim-conf/README.md

 12. nvim ~/.config/nvim/lua/enrique/set.lua
 13. Type :so and hit enter key.
 14. Exit nvim
+15. Do a final :so and :PackerSync in ~/.config/nvim/lua/enrique/packer.lua
 15. Now you are all set!
 ```